 The goal of the TRCA/CVC protocol is to objectively classify those features on the landscape which are not considered permanent watercourses but appear to serve some hydrologic, terrestrial, riparian, or aquatic function.
-Due to the subjective, ill-defined nature of these features, the protocol at times does not appear to adequately capture their function and importance.
-It is understood that a protocol can never address or anticipate all possible scenarios that may arise in the field.
-Therefore, to address this, two management recommendations have been provided for the features: one based on strict adherence to the TRCA/CVC protocol (protocol management recommendation), and a second based on the protocol results and interpretation of overall function and importance of the feature to the system (final management recommendation).
-This helps to address features that are particularly complex or difficult to interpret.
-Both recommendations have been shown in the updated summary table (Appendix D-3), along with specific notes and rationale.
-The summary table and mapping (Figure 2.4.1) have been updated following the January 2017 site visit, and subsequent comments and internal discussions.
+Due to the subjective, ill-defined nature of these features, the protocol at times does not adequately capture their function and importance.
+To address this, two management recommendations have been provided for the features assessed for this study: one based on strict adherence to the TRCA/CVC protocol (protocol management recommendation), and a second based on the protocol results and interpretation of overall function and importance of the feature in the context of the overall system (final management recommendation).
+Both recommendations are included in the HDF evaluation and management summary table (Appendix D-3), along with specific notes and rationale.
+The summary table and mapping (Figure 2.3.1) reflect the updates and agreements reached with Conservation Halton staff following the January 2017 site visit, and subsequent comments and meeting with the TAC, and internal discussions.
 Management recommendations range from No-Management to Protection.

-Figure 2.4.1: HDF Identification and Management Classification.
+Figure 2.3.1: HDF Identification and Final Management Classification.